Academany/fabzero/w1/git.md

-# Day 3.
-Working with git repositories
+# Working with git repositories

 ## The community effect
 Imagine a community of 4 people, where everyone has a design and shares it.
 The balance is positive for all of them, since each one gives one and receives 3.
 The **most important** feature in sharing communities is that knowledge is amplified and **you always receive more that you give**.